Students speak about their Mango Challenge proposals during a session at the WPI Business School.

 The central issue for the WPI teams entered in the Mango Challenge was to find technological solutions that could make the most of mangos grown in Panama, especially those not processed for consumption in Panama or for export.

 The WPI students—a group that included undergraduates, graduate students, and a recent graduate—settled on ideas aimed at turning mangos into new products.
 One group proposed a business called MangO2 Energy, which would ferment mango pits to produce ethanol that could be sold as fuel.
-A second group pitched Mango Bricks Panama, a startup that would process mangoes for fiber that could be turned into a sturdy and environmentally friendly material for 3-D printing custom housewares, décor, and even furniture.
+A second group pitched Mango Bricks Panama, a startup that would process mangos for fiber that could be turned into a sturdy and environmentally friendly material for 3-D printing custom housewares, décor, and even furniture.
 The third group proposed EcoMango Lab, which would use mango skins to produce a bio-adsorbent material for water filtration and purification.

 Preview